-Lucky for me you do not have to be an EU citizen to be entitled to compensation.
-The rules cover both cancellations and delays over 3 hours, if the cause is within the airline’s control.
+Lucky for me, you do not have to be an EU citizen (or resident) to be entitled to compensation.
+The rules cover both cancellations and delays over 3 hours if the cause is within the airline’s control.
 Extraordinary circumstances like extreme weather conditions, political unrest, and employee strikes are not covered.
 Use the infographic below to figure out if you are eligible for flight compensation.

-I was instructed to make my claim for compensation on the United website.
+I was instructed to complete the flight compensation form on the United website.
 I searched and could not find a page that addressed this, so I decided I would call and ask.
 The agent told me to submit the details in the general feedback form.
 I completed the online form and waited.

 After I didn’t hear anything back, I decided to call.
-They told me that my ticket was a code share and I needed to claim my compensation through Austrian Airlines.
+They told me that because my ticket was a codeshare I needed to claim my compensation through Austrian Airlines.
 I completed the flight compensation form on the Austrian airline’s website.
 A few days later I received a call from Austrian Airlines and telling me that it was a United Flight and I needed to talk to them.

 Ok, this had come full circle.
 They do no make it easy to get the compensation.
-I took another look at my reservation and noticed that my outbound flight (from NY to London) was a code share, but my return flight was not.
+I took another look at my reservation and noticed that my outbound flight (from NY to London) was a codeshare, but my return flight was not.
 I called up United again and worked with the agent to make sure I had the correct ticket number and completed the form.